What to expect

 What the first session brings

-The first session is an assessment session to enable me to know the basic facts about you and the people circle around you.
-During the 60 minutes, I will start to get to know you and about the issues that are preventing you to move forward.
+The assessment is to get to know the basic facts about you and the wide circle of people around you.
+During this time I will start to get to know you and about the issues that are preventing you to move forward.
 All that you tell me is kept in the strictness of confidence.
-From this session we can discuss how counselling can help you and we can make a plan to move you forward.
-The next sessions can be planned and payment arrangements made.
+From this session, we can discuss how counselling can help you and we can make a plan to move you forward.